AntiSlopAntiSlop

 This is the metric buyers consistently underrate.
 Not token count.
 Not template count.
 Not how many outputs appear in a side panel.
 The real KPI is: how long from prompt to publishable copy?

-If your team saves ten minutes on drafting but loses forty minutes fixing structure, tone drift, and fluff, you did not buy leverage.
+If your team saves ten minutes on drafting but loses forty minutes fixing structure, tone drift, and fluff, you did not buy use.
 You bought rework.

 4. An AI copywriting tool should help you avoid obvious AI patterns